 Do not use the cover of the front airbag on the front passenger side as a storage area.
 Ensure that the front passenger is correctly seated, e.g. that no feet or legs are propped against the dashboard.
 Otherwise, leg injury could result if the front airbag suddenly deployed.

-Make sure that passengers keep their heads away from the side airbag and do not lean against the cover of the head airbag, otherwise injuries can occur when the airbags are triggered. ◀
+Make sure that passengers keep their heads away from the side/head airbag; otherwise injuries can occur when airbags are deployed.

-Even if you follow all the instructions, injuries resulting from contact with airbags cannot be fully excluded, depending on the circumstances.
+Even if you follow all the instructions, injuries

+resulting from contact with airbags cannot be

+fully excluded, depending on the circumstances.
 The ignition and inflation noise may provoke a mild hearing loss in extremely sensitive individuals.
 This effect is usually only temporary.

-For airbag locations and additional information on airbags, refer to page 78.
+For airbag locations as well as additional information, refer to page 88.